-Add a file or directory to be deleted.
+Add a file or directory or symlink to be deleted.
 If any of the paths are directories, recursive must be set True on the top level DeleteData.
+Symlinks will never be followed, only deleted.

 Appends a delete\item document to the DATA key of the delete document.